jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 # NFS mount
-To use a NFS mount instead of the /var/www/data directory, we should do these steps at the beginning.
+To use an NFS mount instead of the /var/www/data directory, we should do these steps at the beginning.
 Todo: Setup systemd, so Nextcloud only starts after the mount is done.
 ```bash
 sudo apt install nfs-common